Future Leaders Programme

 About

-Future Leaders Programme (FLP) workshops bring together a small number of people, who are expected to be in senior leadership positions in the coming years, for a 5-day workshop involving lectures, discussion sessions, and debates.
+Future Leaders Programme (FLP) workshops bring together a small number of people who are expected to be in senior leadership positions in the coming years for a 5-day workshop involving lectures, discussion sessions, and debates.

-The upcoming FLP by DLD will be held in Johannesburg, South Africa on 2-6 September 2024 on the theme: ‘Green Industrialisation in Africa’ in collaboration with Industrial Policy for policy makers training programme (IPPM).
+The FLP4 and FLP5 will be held respectively in Vietnam on the theme of ‘Governance, Production Strategies, and Climate Change - with reference to the Mekong Delta (Vietnam)’ in Ho Chi Minh City from the 10-12 July 2024 & in Johannesburg, South Africa on 2-6 September 2024 on the theme: Green Industrialisation in Africa’ in collaboration with Industrial Policy for policymakers training programme (IPPM).

 The programme will take place alongside the annual African Programme on Rethinking Development Economics (APORDE).
-The theme for the programme is: Green Industrialisation in Africa.
+The theme for the programme is Green Industrialisation in Africa.

 The programme is a partnership between DLD, APORDE, the DSI/NRF South African Research Chair in Industrial Development (SARChI-ID) and Trade & Industrial Policy Strategies (TIPS).
 It is aimed at senior government officials from across Africa and will be held in Gauteng (Muldersdrift), South Africa, from the 2-6 September 2024.

-There is no charge to attend the training; however, due to limited places applicants will be accepted through a competitive application process.
+There is no charge to attend the training; however, due to limited places, applicants will be accepted through a competitive application process.
 South African participants, or their institutions, will be required to cover their own transport and accommodation costs.
 Participants from other countries will have their travel and accommodation costs covered by the programme.

 The 5-day intensive training course is focused on Industrial Policy and consists of lectures and seminars by leading international and African economists.
 It is of particular relevance given: